-The management fee for Series A, Series A1, Series A2, Series A3, Series C, Series F, Series F1, Series F2, Series F3 and Series FC units is an annualized rate based on the net asset value of each series of the Fund and is accrued daily and paid monthly in accordance with the management agreement for the Fund.
-The Fund's management fees are calculated daily and payable monthly on the first business day of the following calendar month.
+The management fee for all Series except Series O is an annualized rate based on the net asset value of each series of the Fund.
+The management fee for Series O is negotiated and paid directly by these unitholders and not by the Fund.
+The Fund's management fees are accrued daily and payable monthly on the first business day of the following calendar month.

-The Manager may reduce the effective management fee payable for clients who invest large amounts in a particular Fund by reducing the management fee charged to that Fund and directing the Fund to make a management fee distribution to those clients in the amount of the reduction.
-Management fee distributions are automatically reinvested in additional units of the relevant series of the Fund.
+The Manager may reduce the effective management fee payable by clients who invest large amounts in a particular Fund by waiving a portion of the management fee that it would otherwise be entitled to receive from the Fund or a securityholder and directing the Fund to make a management fee distribution in the amount of the reduction.
+All management fee distributions and management fee rebates are automatically reinvested in additional units of the relevant series of the Fund.